risan/intro-to-machine-learning/tools/README.md

 * `classifier`: This is the classifier object that you want to run.
 * `title`: This is the optional text that you want to print before running the classifier.
 * `training_data_proportion`: The proportion of training data to use, default to `1`.
 Note that this is not the proportion of training data againsts the testing data.
 But simply the proportion of testing data that will be feed to the classifier.
 Use the value `< 1` to drop some of the testing data thus speeding up the training and predicting processes.
+* `features_percentile`: The percentage of important features to select based on its score (default to 10).

 Usage example: